Dgpatel82/timeconversion/README.md

 ### `node ./server.js`

-Run the backend server.\
+Run the backend server.

-Google Meet Schedule Functionality runs when node server is running.\
+Google Meet Schedule Functionality runs when node server is running.

-In Provided Public URL (timeconvertor.netlify.app) Google Meet Schedule functionality  is not working as we can not run backend server in netlify.\
+In Provided Public URL (https://timeconvertor.netlify.app) Google Meet Schedule functionality  is not working as we can not run backend server in netlify.

 So this functionality is shown in provided video.